800k+ happy gamers

 Sorry we couldn't find any ping results for that location for this game, why not try starting again and choosing a different location?

-Paying for Terraria server hosting gives you the chance to play the game privately.
+Paying for the best Terraria hosting server gives you the chance to play the game privately.
 You get access to a server with a dedicated connection and resources.
 You will be able to smoothly play anywhere around the world without interruption.
 Your experience in the game will be better than if you hosted the server on your own computer.

 Terraria was originally released in 2011 for PC’s running Windows by game studio Re-Logic but later found itself selling on GOG.com.
 In Terraria you play in a 2D randomly generated world battling it out against monsters and other players but can also enjoy a more peaceful gameplay experience by simply crafting, building and mining.
-Like Minecraft, this game is very open ended and is the only limits to the game being your imagination.
-The graphics are one of the features that stick out about the game to the new player, the simple 16 bit sprites in the game are a pleasant memory from the historic gaming era of the early 1990s.
+Like Minecraft, this game is very open ended and is the only limits you to your imagination.
+The Terraria graphics are one of the features that stick out to the new player, the simple 16 bit sprites are a pleasant memory from the historic gaming era of the early 1990s.

 Players start out as a simple character stood on a patch of dirt with a few basic resources and the fog of war underneath them restricting what they can see below.
 You must explore around you to find the materials needed to craft a pickaxe so you can start mining into the ground, this is where you will find the best stuff.